DanielHalachev/ImageColorizer/README.md

 # ImageColorizer
-A GAN Neural Network to colorize your greyscale images!
+A GAN Neural Network to colorize your grayscale images!